gadmiraal/Generative-AI-for-bio-molecule-design-notes/Master Thesis/MSc Thesis Scenarios for All-atom representation.md

 	- After the all-atom model is created and trained we can fine-tune the model further on unnatural amino acids
 ### Research question
 ### Experiments
+**Testing multiple stages of protein length**
+Train multiple models were we compare how well the architecture can handle different protein lengths.

+****

 # Scenario 3
 *Explore different model architectures to find which works best with long sequence lengths (i.e. mamba, hyena, etc.)*